danilojoncic/scanEth/README.md

 - `git clone` this repository
 - navigate to `/backend/api/src/resources`
 - create `.env` file
-- write your Etherscan API key or use the one sent in the email
+- write your Etherscan API key or use the one sent in the email inside the `.env` file
-- write your Alchemy API key or use the one sent in the email
+- write your Alchemy API key or use the one sent in the email inside the `.env` file
 - use the following format:
   `ETHERSCAN_API_KEY=LIJEP_I_SUNCAN_DAN
     ALCHEMY_API_KEY=VJETROVIT_DAN_JE_ISTO_LIJEP`
 - then navigate back to the root of the project
 - `docker-compose up --build`
+- navigate to `localhost:3000` in your browser to access the frontend